 One of the comebacks of the year had to be New Order with their album Music Complete.
 What an absolute banger of an album with pop and dance tunes coming at the listener from everywhere.
 I wasn’t planning on listening to this album because you don’t often expect “older” acts to continue to release music as good as their glory days.
 However, New Order surprised me and released a top class album almost as good as their classic 80s material.
 Even a lawsuit and an ongoing spat with former member Peter Hook won’t dampen the success the band deserves out of this release.

 Key Tracks: Restless, Plastic, Tutti Frutti, People On The High Line

 Paul Weller – Saturns Pattern

-Paul Weller’s 2015 album Satturns Pattern for me is his best in years.
-The song-writing was well crafted, while the Modfather seemed intent in experimenting with different styles and sounds.
-On this album there is Velvet-Underground avant-garde, good old-fashioned soul, pop, psychedelia and even hard rock, something incredibly unusual for Weller.
-Along with New Order’s album, Saturns Pattern is the biggest surprise for me album-wise in 2015 and hopefully Weller makes it out to New Zealand as I for one would love to see these songs performed live.
+Paul Weller’s 2015 album Saturns Pattern for me is his best in years.
+The song-writing was well crafted, while the Modfather seemed intent on experimenting with different styles and sounds.
+On this album, there is Velvet-Underground avant-garde, good old-fashioned soul, pop, psychedelia and even hard rock, something incredibly unusual for Weller.
+Along with New Order’s album, Saturns Pattern is the biggest surprise for me album-wise in 2015 and hopefully, Weller makes it out to New Zealand as I for one would love to see these songs performed live.

 Key Tracks: Pick It Up, I’m Where I Should Be, Phoenix